GGP1/kure/README.md

 }
 ```

 To start a session use `kure session`.
-[Command documentation](/docs/commands/session.md).
+Here's its [documentation](/docs/commands/session.md).

 ### Two-factor authentication

-Kure offers storing two-factor authentication codes in the form of **time-based one-time password (TOTP)**, a variant of the HOTP algorithm that specifies the calculation of a one-time password value, based on a representation of the counter as a time factor.
+Kure offers storing two-factor authentication codes in the form of **time-based one-time password (TOTP)**, a variant of the HOTP algorithm that specifies the calculation of a one-time password value based on a representation of the counter as a time factor.

 The time-step size used is 30 seconds, a balance between security and usability as specified by [RFC6238](https://tools.ietf.org/html/rfc6238#section-5.2).

 > TOTP codes can be either 6, 7 or 8 digits long.
 The hash algorithm used is SHA1.

 Two-factor authentication adds an extra layer of security to your accounts.
 In case an attacker gets access to the secrets, he will still need the **constantly refreshing code** to get into the account, making it not impossible but much more complicated.

+### Key files

+Kure supports key files as well, where the user is required not only to provide the correct master password but also the path to the key file to access the information.

+The key from the file is combined with the password to encrypt the records.

+Its usage is optional, the path to it could be set in configuration file or not (if it isn't specified, it will be requested every time you try to access the database).

+> It's safe to store the path to the key file in the configuration file if it's stored in an external device that must be plugged to log in.

 ## Caveats and limitations